Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS (2012): What?

-[Future Steve takes the chan
+[Future Steve takes the chanc